 BDP primarily uses a bulk email service provider; you can also enter your own mail server details.
-The default provider is Mandrill, owned by Mailchimp.
+The provider is Mandrill, owned by Mailchimp.
 We would highly recommend using Mandrill, as this service is integrated with our servers and will give your mail the best possible chance of reaching its destination.

 The email provider can be selected in BDP by going to configuration->configuration->account configuration->Default SMTP Sender.
-Changing any of these settings requires admin permissions in BDP.
+Changing any of these settings requires Admin permissions in BDP.

 If no settings are changed, mail will be sent via Mandril by default.

-We would recommend using Mandrill for sending emails
+We would recommend using Mandrill for sending emails.

 If the SMTP Host is entered, this overrides Mandrill and attempts to use the SMTP server you specify instead; note that BDP can can be set to use SMTP without authentication (it’ll use just IP restrictions instead), so don’t always expect to see credentials entered here.